Video Game: Crimson Shroud

 - Multi-Melee Master: Giauque, who can use swords, knives, hammers, and axes.

 - New Game+: All learned skills and all items (except key items) are kept, enemies get stronger, and new areas can be accessed (complete with new chests and bosses).
+Why are there so many changes?
+Because the person telling the story is different, leading to the Golden Ending.

 - Our Dragons Are Different